versionone/VersionOne.Integration.Salesforce/CONTRIBUTING.md

 ## Getting Involved

-We need your help to make CaseConnect a useful integration.
+We need your help to make VersionOne Integration for Salesforce a useful integration.
 While third-party patches are absolutely essential, they are not the only way to get involved.
 You can help the project by discovering and [reporting bugs](#reporting-bugs) and helping others on the [versionone-dev group](http://groups.google.com/group/versionone-dev/) and [GitHub issues][issues].

 ## Reporting Bugs